 Good for: A quick bite.
 Casual dinner.
 Dining alone.

 There are not many places in London you can get a main course for under £4.
 You can at Pizza Union!
-They are a no fuss, no frills pizza place that caters brilliantly for both a solo lunch or an entire evening with a big group of mates.
+They are a no-fuss, no-frills pizza joint that caters brilliantly for both a solo lunch or an evening with a big group of mates.
 It has a really casual and relaxed vibe where you order at the counter, share a communal table and you stay as little or as long as you want.
-You can’t leave without having a Nutella pizza ring for dessert and again, at £3.20 a pop you can’t go wrong.
+You can’t leave without having a Nutella pizza for dessert.
 My favourite pizza in London.

 Various Locations, http://www.pizzaunion.com/